Indiana’s Educating the

 Before coming to CASEL, Tyrone was a teacher of middle school math and science, an instructional coach for those subjects, and an assistant director of mathematics curriculum.
 In addition, he has designed and delivered professional learning in the Chicago metropolitan area and across the nation.
 Especially applicable to his work at CASEL, Tyrone has been a member of projects addressing youth development during summer school, design thinking within schools, and integrating SEL competencies with the Standards for Mathematical Practice.

-Dr. Elizabeth Connors is an Assistant Professor at the University of Maryland, School of Medicine and the Director of Quality Improvement at the national Center for School Mental Health.
+Dr. Elizabeth Connors, Assistant Professor, Yale University and Director of Quality Improvement at the National Center for School Mental Health, University of Maryland.
 She received her Ph.D. in child-clinical/community psychology and her dissertation focused on studying the impact of different training methods on school-based mental health clinicians’ knowledge of, attitudes toward, and use of evidence-based interventions.
 Dr. Connors' research and clinical work focuses on improving access to and quality of mental health care for underserved children and families.
 In her role at the Center for School Mental Health, Dr. Connors provides training, technical assistance, and evaluation supports to mental health agencies, schools, districts and behavioral health systems at local, state and national levels.
 Dr. Connors is a licensed clinical psychologist and has worked as a school-based mental health clinician, and now supervisor, in numerous Baltimore City Public Schools.

 Christy Berger, Indiana Department of Education